 I have tried unpairing and repairing as well as trying the BLE Crash Resolver App.
 Nothing has worked.
 How can I fix this?

-Now time comes to go through the fixes for the issue.
+Now the time comes to go through the fixes for Bluetooth not working on Android.
 Each solution is properly checked and every step will guide you better to get rid of the issue.

 So let’s start…

-Simply restarting your phone once has the capability to fix any small glitches with ease.
-So when you come across such Bluetooth issue then its better to reboot your device once.
+Simply restarting your phone once can fix any small glitches with ease.
+So when you come across Bluetooth share has stopped then it’s better to reboot your device once.

-As I have explained in the #reasons section that because of cache problem, the error can occur, so you should try to clear cache of the particular app.
+As I have explained in the #reasons section because of cache problems, an error can occur, so you should try to clear the cache of the particular app.